anekemuna/stem-education-analysis/README.md

     - Pie chart for gender total for each year

 Using UNESCO Database
-    - Chloropleth map showcasing STEM tertiary graduates by country and year (intercative plotly)
+    - Chloropleth map showcasing STEM tertiary graduates by country and year (interactive plotly)
+    - line plot to track top 10 countries from 2017 - 2021 with the highest stem graduates

 Struggles: